SN-CRISP/CRISP/index.md

 ### Methods

 - **Galaxy spatial field reconstruction with INLA (PI: S. González-Gaitán)**::<br/>
 The spatial correlations of astrophysical quantities are normally poorly taken into account.
 As part of the [COIN](https://cosmostatistics-initiative.org/) collaboration, we use here the Integrated Nested Laplace Approximation ([INLA](https://www.r-inla.org/)) machinery to obtain meaningful spatial reconstructions of IFS galaxy properties.
 The algorithm is very powerful when there is sparsity of data.
-[Paper](https://ui.adsabs.harvard.edu/abs/2019MNRAS.482.3880G/abstract) published.
+[Paper](https://ui.adsabs.harvard.edu/abs/2019MNRAS.482.3880G/abstract) published and [implementation](https://github.com/COINtoolbox/Galaxies_INLA).

 ![Image](INLA.jpg)